Want to use your own AI? Check out our new MCP-only product →

 Investor B invests the same amount but pays a 1% annual fee, reducing the net return to 6%.

 After 30 years, Investor A’s portfolio grows to approximately $761,000, while Investor B’s portfolio grows to about $574,000.
 The 1% fee results in nearly $187,000 less in final portfolio value—a stark reminder of the long-term impact of seemingly small fees.
+If you also hold the same exposures across multiple accounts, fund overlap can leave you paying a higher blended expense ratio than necessary on those duplicated positions.

 Strategies to Minimize Fees